Adewagold/easy-file-parser/README.md

-# easy-file-parser
+# Easy Files Parser Java
-A java library to make fetching any kind of files easy
+A java library to make fetching any kind of files seamless